awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/client-devices-tutorial.md

   This component requires configuration to use\.
 You must specify the topic mappings where this component relays messages\.
 For more information, see [MQTT bridge component configuration](mqtt-bridge-component.md#mqtt-bridge-component-configuration)\.
 + [IP detector](ip-detector-component.md) \(`aws.greengrass.clientdevices.IPDetector`\)

   \(Optional\) Deploy the IP detector component to automatically report the core device's MQTT broker endpoints to the AWS IoT Greengrass cloud service\.
-You can use this component unless you have a complex network setup, such as one where a router forwards the MQTT broker port to the core device\.
+You cannot use this component if you have a complex network setup, such as one where a router forwards the MQTT broker port to the core device\.

   You aren't required to configure this component to use it\.